Frequently Asked Questions

 What are the results of the Foundation’s work?

-- One of the top five public grant-giving women’s funds in the United States, the Foundation distributes $10,000-20,000 per week from operating dollars to provide opportunities for socioeconomically underprivileged and inactive girls to participate in sports and physical activity.
+- One of the top five public grant-giving women’s funds in the United States, the Foundation distributes upwards of $10,000 per week from operating dollars to provide opportunities for socioeconomically underprivileged and inactive girls to participate in sports and physical activity.

 - The Foundation’s advocacy efforts have directly affected the amount of scholarship dollars supporting educational opportunities for female student-athletes in the United States.
-In 1972, women received only $100,000 but now receive $617 million a year.
+In 1972, women received only $100,000 but now receive $1.8 billion a year across NCAA Division I & II (NCAA, 2014).

 - In the past 34 years, the Foundation has awarded more than $50 million in educational and cash grants to advance participation, research and leadership in sports and physical activity for girls and women.